Purpose of VideourologyTM

 This statement should disclose any commercial associations during the last two years that might create a conflict of interest in connection with the video.
-See “Author Disclosure” under “Legal Aspect” for more details.)
+See “Author Disclosure” under “Legal Aspects” for more details.)

 This step has two parts: upload your video at http://videos.liebertpub.com.
 You will then receive instructions via email to select three thumbnail images to include in the final submission.
 You will be guided through this process by three emails in total; the first confirms your successful video upload to the system.
-The second asks you select the three thumbnail images (a URL is provided in this email to view the video and select the thumbnails.)
+The second asks you select the three thumbnail images (a URL is provided in this email to view the video and select the thumbnails; do NOTselect a thumbnail of a PowerPoint slide.)
 You will then receive a third and final email with the video review URL that you will include in your submission in the next step, Step 2.

 After you receive the series of emails, go to http://mc.manuscriptcentral.com/videourology to upload the Word file portion of your submission.
 If you do not already have an account in Manuscript Central, you will need to create one.
 After logging in to the system, you will be prompted for various information about your submission.